-Action Description Review the HA configuration Review the sample configuration See "Reviewing a standalone Exchange Server configuration" on page 42.
-Configure the storage hardware and network Set up the storage hardware for a cluster environment Verify the DNS entries for the systems on which the application will be installed See "Configuring the storage hardware and network" on page 66.
-Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
+Action Description Review the HA configuration Review the sample configuration See "Reviewing a standalone Exchange Server configuration" on page 41.
+Configure the storage hardware and network Set up the storage hardware for a cluster environment Verify the DNS entries for the systems on which the application will be installed Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
 See the Veritas InfoScale Installation and Upgrade Guide.